maeager/Agilent2Dicom/README.md

 format.
 It requires an input directory containing FDF images, with optional arguments for the output directory that defaults to a subdrectory called .dcm in the input directory.
-By default the output dicom file is named 0001.dcm and any mutiple dicom files are incremented from 1.
+By default the output dicom file is named 0001.dcm and any multiple dicom files are incremented from 1.

 FID file formats contain the raw k-space data from the scanner.
-The FID2DCM suite (*fid2dcm.sh*, *fid2dicom.py*, *ReadFID.py*) enable the reconstruction and convertions of images to DICOM.
-A feature of the reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using gaussian, laplace- gaussian, median and wiener filters. *kspace_filter.py* allows for filtering in the Fourier domain, as well as zero-padding super-resolution methds.
+The FID2DCM suite (*fid2dcm.sh*, *fid2dicom.py*, *ReadFID.py*) enable the reconstruction and conversions of images to DICOM.
+A feature of the reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using Gaussian, Laplace- Gaussian, median and wiener filters. *kspace_filter.py* allows for filtering in the Fourier domain, as well as zero-padding super-resolution methods.

 ## Agilent Console GUI ##